Using the Document Management System (DMS) with Dropbox

-If you want to use the Easify DMS from a remote computer, or just like the idea of having your documents stored and accessible in the cloud, this guide will show you how to setup the Easify DMS to work in conjunction with DropBox.
+If you want to use the Easify DMS and have your documents stored and accessible in the cloud, this guide will show you how to setup the Easify DMS to work in conjunction with Dropbox.

 This means that you can access files stored in the Easify DMS from anywhere.